 Susan Muck has conducted internal investigations into alleged bribery and accounting fraud for multinational corporations, represented companies and individuals in SEC investigations and at trial, and regularly advises boards and management on disclosure and accounting issues, the Foreign Corrupt Practices Act, and other regulatory matters.
 In addition to her expertise in internal and regulatory investigations, Susan has extensive experience defending shareholder and class actions that often accompany regulatory matters.
 She won the dismissal of General Electric-InVision in securities litigation arising out of the settlement of FCPA investigations by the DOJ and SEC, a result that was affirmed by the Ninth Circuit, Glazer Capital Management, LP v.
 Magistri, 549 F.3d 736.
 She also represented the Special Committee of the California MicroDevices Board of Directors in an investigation resulting in the leading California opinion on the conduct of special litigation committees, Desaigoudar v.
 Meyercord, 108 Cal.
 App.
 4th 173 (2003).

 In 2012, Susan was recognized as one of the “Top 100 Lawyers” and one of the "Top Women Lawyers" in California by The Daily Journal.
 She has repeatedly been named one of the top litigators in California by the Daily Journal, The Best Lawyers in America, and Northern California Super Lawyers.
+In 2013, Fenwick’s Securities Litigation team was named “Securities Litigation Department of the Year” by The Recorder over 20 other California firms.

 A dedicated member of the legal community, she is a founding member of Women in Securities (WISe), a network for women securities defense litigators.